KaspaForge

 3 · Calm withdrawal

 The window passed without a cancel — so it was you.
 The coins are delivered strictly to the address locked at the start — automatically, if auto-complete is on (recommended).
-Swapping the address is impossible.
+The covenant accepts no other destination.

 When it saves you